Artchibald/2022_icon_rebrand_scripts/README.md

  - managed to fix with    // make sure all colors are RGB, equivalent of Edit > Colors > Convert to RGB app.executeMenuCommand('Colors9');

+   do cropped 16 + 24
+   documentation - reusability for other devs